A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 What If I’m Not Sure What Storage Unit Size I Need?

 No matter how many times you measure your belongings and count your boxes, it’s natural to feel a bit stressed about the size of the space.
-To ease your mind, you might consider bumping up to the next-largest size storage unit.
+To ease your mind, you might consider bumping up to the next-largest storage unit size.
 You want to avoid paying for more space than you need, but the dollar difference between storage unit sizes is often so small that it may be worth the extra peace of mind.

 Another strategy is to use portable containers, especially if you think there’s a good chance you’ll need more than the largest size available.
 Depending on the container company, you can arrange delivery so you only pay for what you use.
 For example, with PODS, you can reserve multiple containers but stagger the deliveries, so you load one container before you have the next unit delivered.
 If you end up not needing the extra containers, PODS allows you to cancel them at no cost (they’re super flexible like that!).
 You can also check your local Home Depot PODS container rental prices.